tinko26/ao/docs/api/src/ao_sys/ao_task.h.md

 };
 ```

-This type represents a task.
-It consists of the following members.

 | `block` | The blocking data. |
 | `context` | The context data. |
 | `count` | Contains counters for various state transitions. |